ChrisPHL/RvSmartControl/README.md

-To make it compile first run the following commands to install dependencies: pio lib install "adafruit/Adafruit GFX Library" pio lib install "adafruit/Adafruit BusIO" pio lib install "adafruit/Adafruit ST7735 and ST7789 Library" pio lib install "rocketscream/Low-Power"
+To make it compile first run the following commands to install dependencies: pio lib install "adafruit/Adafruit GFX Library" pio lib install "adafruit/Adafruit BusIO"
+...[TBD]

-The complete code is auto formatted using "atom-beutify", which is installed like this: apm install atom-beautify
+The complete code is auto formatted using "atom-beautify", which is installed like this: apm install atom-beautify
 Selected auto formatter is "uncrustify" with default settings.